hurenkam/node-red-hue-behavior/README.md

 ## Status

 Currently only one node is available, and this is still a work in progress.
 The [Presence](/src/nodes/presence/design.md) node aims to combine contact and motion sensors into a more reliable `presence` signal that can be used to change light states.
-Intent is that you can combine multiple contact sensors and multiple motion sensors together, but right now multiple contact sensors is not yet supported (you can add them, but it will not have the desired result).

 ## Todo
- - Multiple contact sensors support for `Presence` node
+ - ~~Multiple contact sensors support for `Presence` node~~
  - Scene cycler & dimmer to combine buttons & rotary inputs
  - Room/zone automation that combines automated and manual behavior